Last Updated on 10/07/2023 by Barney

 Polystichum polyblepharum, a variety within the Polystichum family of ferns is an exceptional hardy evergreen fern that provides year round interest.
 This low maintenance fern can be grown in partial or full shade and requires little water once established; it also resists drought conditions well as long as there’s enough rainfall each season to maintain its roots.

 The fern is also known as the Japanese Lace Fern, Japanese Tassel Fern & the Bristle Fern.
-It also holds the coveted Royal Horticultural Society Plant of Garden Merit.
+Holding the coveted Royal Horticultural Society Plant of Garden Merit.
 If your looking for a neat, low maintenance, well behaved fern the tassel fern should be on your wish list.

 New fronds emerge in Spring, covered in golden hairs, similar to that of tree ferns.
 Maturing with dark green fronds forming the elegant shuttlecock shape we have come to associate with ferns.